DFHack/isoworld/Readme.txt

 ==offset_type==
-none							#There is no tile offset. path							#The sprite is chosen from a list of 10 directions. good for rivers, walls, and roads. pair							#A pair of two sprites are chosen betwen, one in the / direction, the other in the \ direction. six								#similar to the path one, but with no T or X sections
+none							#There is no tile offset. sixteen							#Sprite is chosen from a list of sixteen possible neighbor boundaries. path							#The sprite is chosen from a list of 10 directions. good for rivers, walls, and roads. pair							#A pair of two sprites are chosen betwen, one in the / direction, the other in the \ direction. six								#similar to the path one, but with no T or X sections